ipfs/go-graphsync/docs/architecture.md

 * *"Don't get DDOS'd"* - a denial of service attack should not be trivially easy.
 Selector traversal carries a non-trivial CPU and memory cost, so the responder needs to take care not to simply execute every graphsync query it receives immediately.

-* *Preserve Bandwith* - Be efficient with network usage, dedepulicate data, and buffer response output so that each new network message contains all response data we have at the time the pipe becomes free.
+* *Preserve Bandwith* - Be efficient with network usage, deduplicate data, and buffer response output so that each new network message contains all response data we have at the time the pipe becomes free.

 The responder implementation is managed by the Response Manager.
 The ResponseManager delegates to PeerTaskQueue to rate limit the number of in progress selector traversals and ensure no one peer is given more priority than others.
 As data is generated from selector traversals, the ResponseManager uses the PeerResponseManager to aggregate response data for each peer and send compact messages over the network.

-The follow diagram outlines in greater detail go-graphsync's responder implementation, covering how it's initialized and how it responds to requests:
+The following diagram outlines in greater detail go-graphsync's responder implementation, covering how it's initialized and how it responds to requests:
 ![Responding To A Request](responder-sequence.png)

 Here are some key components in this implementation: